 Not quite what you’re looking for?
 Click here to browse more Bruges hotels!

 Generally, Ghent is not a city tourists in Belgium flock to, which makes it a great option if you want the same charm as Bruges but without the crowds.

 Ghent is not a large city, but it has a more natural feel, rather than a city that feels like it is catered toward tourists like Bruges.
 Ghent is a bustling university city with plenty of history and unique activities to experience.

-Like Bruges, Ghent is a very walkable city.
+Like Bruges, it is possible to visit Ghent in one day as it is a very walkable city.
 Bikes are a popular way for locals to get around and they provide a great option for tourists as well.
 Buses and trams are available, but you will most likely find that you hardly need them.

 Ghent is a lovely city to see by foot.
 You can walk along the canal’s wide paths without fighting crowds of tourists.
 All the city’s main highlights can be found within the city center.

 You will most likely arrive in Ghent through the train station, which is well-connected throughout Belgium to cities like Antwerp, Brussels and Bruges.
 However, you can also visit on an organised day trip from Brussels such as this full-day tour that takes you to both Ghent & Bruges or this tour that takes you to Antwerp & Ghent.

 The station is centrally located, so you can easily walk from there to your accommodation.
 However, if you’re carrying heavy luggage, there are always taxis available.